palladius/gcp-cheatsheets/README.md

 Anything GCP related pertains here.
 Feel free to drop me a PR to add stuff.
 And rather than copying from other resources, better to link them.

+TODO(ricc): dockerize this to render MD into HTML and have SUPER fast cross link with left/upper navigation.
+Doing it right now.

 ## Naming Conventions

 * Filename should follow the name of the command line you're going to use (`kubectl`, `docker` , ...).